Mortimer333/Dito/README.md

 Now this element will have two additional value `list` and `name` which will replace or create new values inside of it.

 ### Outputs
 Outputs are used when you want to dispatch an event without the need to create custom events.
 When you emit this value the parent element will run its updating script.
 Inside the call you are able to pass value up to the parent which can later use it for its own purposes.
-Similarly to `input` start with `@o:` and add name of existing or not attribute in `$outputs` variable in the child element:
+Similarly to `input` start with `@o:` and than you add the name of (existing or not) attribute in `$outputs` variable in the child element:
 ```html
 <element-two @o:change="childChanged($event)"></element-two>
 ```